Global anthropogenic temperature change

 the warmest years on record since modern records began.

-usual argument advanced to explain the anthropogenic component of climate
+argument advanced to explain the anthropogenic component of climate warming is

 insignificant.